We’re not married. What happens to our property and debts if we separate?

 It is important that you go to the right court.
 You have to start your case in a court that:

 - Deals with the family law issues you need to resolve.
-For example, the Ontario Court of Justice doesn't deal with divorces or dividing property, so you would have to go to either the Superior Court of Justice or Family Court branch of the Superior Court of Justice.
+For example, the Ontario Court of Justice doesn't deal with divorces or , so you would have to go to either the Superior Court of Justice or Family Court branch of the Superior Court of Justice.

 - Is in the municipality closest to where you or your partner live.
-But, if your issues include child support, decision-making responsibility, or parenting time, you should go to the court in the municipality where your child lived before you and your partner separated.
-Decision-making responsibility and parenting time used to be called custody and access.
+But, if your issues include , , or , you should go to the court in the municipality where your child lived before you and your partner separated.
+Decision-making responsibility and parenting time used to be called and .

 If you're not sure which court to go to, call the family courthouse in your municipality to ask.

 In some cases where there is no Family Court branch of the Superior Court of Justice, you may have to start your case in Small Claims Court if you are asking for money or property that is worth $35,000 or less.